 What is the job growth for the field?

-Employment of school counselors is expected to grow 11 percent through 2026, which is about as fast as the national average for all occupations.
+Employment of school counselors is expected to grow 8% through 2029, which is about as fast as the national average for all occupations.
 Take a look at how some of the other counseling occupations compare as far as job growth:

 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.

 How much competition will I face for a job?

 Despite promising job growth reports and the vital role that school counselors’ play in maximizing student success, competition may be strong for school counselor jobs as growth may be offset by school budgets.
 Counseling programs are often some of the first programs that are reduced when school budgets are cut, and counselors are often tasked with roles other than helping students, according to the U.S. News and World Report article, “A Numbers Game for High School Counselors.”

 How do I advance in my school counselor career?

 With advanced degrees and continuing education and experience, some school counselors may advance to positions such as head counselor, director of pupil services or school psychologist.
 College-level school counselors may advance to dean of students, dean of placement or personnel, financial aid director or supervisor of testing.

 Professional development is an important factor for advancement in a school counseling career.
 The American School Counselor Association (ASCA) is the authorized provider for continuing education units (CEUs), and the ASCA stresses the importance of professional development to advance your career and stay effective in the field.